massive/sparrow/README.markdown

 Applicattion is divided into two parts, Jack and Sparrow, where Jack is the base framework and Sparrow contains the business logic.

-Jack Supports currently POST and GET requests.
+Jack supports GET, PUT, POST, and DELETE HTTP methods.

 Goals